The expert on transformation and the tech-driven workplace

-Dan Lyons is a humorist, journalist, and screenwriter.
-He has been called “the Mark Twain of Silicon Valley,” and “a Jonathan Swift of our own digital age.”
-He’s a sharp-eyed, cynical humorist in the spirit of Dave Barry, P.J.
+Dan Lyons has been called “the Mark Twain of Silicon Valley,” and “a Jonathan Swift of our own digital age,” as well “the expert on the culture of work, and how it’s changing business and lives,” according to Dave Ramsay, who runs the legendary “Ramsay Talks” series in Toronto.
+He’s a sharp-eyed pundit in the spirit of Dave Barry, P.J.
 O’Rourke, Jon Stewart, and Bill Maher.
-But instead of politics, Dan aims his laser-sharp wit at the world of business, and especially Silicon Valley.
-Over the past decade Dan has done more than 100 keynotes and corporate events, entertaining audiences with his irreverent, laugh-out-loud takes on tech and the modern workplace.
-Dan’s combination of smart and funny have made him “the expert on the culture of work, and how it’s changing business and lives,” says Dave Ramsay, who runs the legendary “Ramsay Talks” series in Toronto.
+But instead of politics, Dan aims his laser-sharp wit at the world of business, and especially the culture of Silicon Valley.
+Over the past decade Dan has done more than 100 keynotes and corporate events, entertaining audiences with his irreverent, insightful takes on how technology is transforming the modern workplace—for better and worse.
+He has also consulted with tech companies and his ideas have helped companies create happy, productive people-centric cultures.
+He is the author of several books, including STFU: The Power of Keeping Your Mouth Shut in an Endlessly Noisy World (2023).

 Follow him on Twitter @realdanlyons